 Species details

-Litoria sibilus (Kangaroo Island Tree Frog)
+Rawlinsonia sibilus (Kangaroo Island Tree Frog)

-Family: HYLIDAE
+Family: PELODRYADIDAE

 Size range: They are 25-43 mm long.